tonoi/local_llm_mcp/README.md

 # LocalFastAgent

-LocalFastAgent is a thin C#/.NET MCP stdio server intended to run in a Hyper-V isolated Windows container and delegate first-pass log, code-map, and diff analysis to a Jetson Thor OpenAI-compatible API.
+LocalFastAgent is a thin C#/.NET MCP stdio server intended to run in a Hyper-V isolated Windows container and delegate first-pass log, code-map, and diff analysis to a embedded OpenAI-compatible API.

 ## Tools